-The Every Student Succeeds Act (ESSA), Pub.
-L. No. 114-95, 129 Stat.
-1802, was enacted on December 10, 2015, and makes various amendments to 20 U.S.C.
-6301 et seq.
 Implementing federal regulations are at 34 C.F.R.
 Parts 200 and 299; however, the regulations relating to state plans were disapproved by Congress and have no force or effect.
-Pub.L.
+P.L.
 115-13, March 27, 2017, 131 Stat.
 77.

 ESSA reauthorizes the Elementary and Secondary Education Act (ESEA) and replaces the No Child Left Behind Act.
 ESSA is an education (as opposed to child welfare) law and conditions federal funding under ESEA on compliance with its requirements.
 The state educational agency, which in North Carolina is the Department of Public Instruction (DPI), must submit a state plan with the Secretary of the U.S. Department of Education (DOE) that contains criteria specified in ESSA.
-The DOE approved North Carolina's state plan on June 5, 2018.